 “Minimalism is not a lack of something.
 It is simply the perfect amount of something.” –Nicholas Burroughs

 There has been a saying that goes that people can live more by having less.
-In essence, this is the very sentiment that propagated the ideology of living a minimalist life—a life that is essentially hassle-free, clutter-free and definitely more liberating.
-However, as humans who are accustomed to having more and equating the possession of more items a wealthier and better cause, this can be a rather hard philosophy to conform to.
-We must not blame ourselves, however, as yielding to an uncommon philosophy would be hard—especially if from the moment we are born, we are told to pursue more.
+In essence, this is the very sentiment that propagated the ideology of living a minimalist life—a life that is mostly hassle-free, clutter-free and more liberating.
+However, as humans who are accustomed to having more and equating the possession of more items a wealthier and better cause, this can be a rather hard philosophy to conform to it.
+We must not blame ourselves, however, as yielding to a unique philosophy would be hard—especially if from the moment we are born, we are told to pursue more.

 This belief has been widely accepted because it dominates almost every advertisement in televisions, radios, newspapers, radios, etc. and as a result, we work ourselves to the ground trying to meet those extra hours, earn extra money and spend it on the fanciest and finer things in life.
 These things, though expensive, can only grant us a fleeting moment of happiness and more often than not, this temporary euphoria would not give us any true feeling of contentment.
 The truth is there is real and lasting joy in owning less.
 Living with a lot less would make us realize where we should focus our attention and our minds—it would change the foundation of our lives, and a cathartic realization would then ensue.